browserengineering/book/book/glossary.md

 Device pixel ratio

-: the ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 1990s CRT).
+: The ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 1990s CRT).

 Display list